react-navigation/react-navigation.github.io/docs/navigation-prop.md

 The `navigation.addListener` method returns a function to remove the listener which can be returned as the cleanup function in an effect.

+Each event listener receives an event object as it's argument.
+The event object contains following properties:

+- `data` - Additional data regarding the event passed by the navigator.
+This can be `undefined` if no data was passed.
+- `preventDefault` - Calling this method may prevent the default action performed by the action (such as switching tabs on `tabPress`).
+Support for preventing actions depends on the navigator and won't work for all events.

 Apart from `focus` and `blur`, each navigator can emit their own custom events.
-For example, stack navigator emits `transitionStart` and `transitionEnd` events.
-You can find details about the events emitted on the individual navigator's documentation.
+For example, stack navigator emits `transitionStart` and `transitionEnd` events, tab navigator emits `tabPress` event etc. You can find details about the events emitted on the individual navigator's documentation.

-See more details in [lifecycle events documentation](listen-lifecycle-events.md).

 ### `isFocused` - Query the focused state of the screen